-Budapest’s sleepy Szondi Street in District 6 has been quietly transforming into a paradise of ethnic cuisine - adventurous locals can try Thai, Indian, Korean, and Vietnamese flavors near one another.
-Saigon Bistro, which looks like a takeout-joint, is one of the few Southern Vietnamese restaurants in Budapest (it was from the communist north that Hungary took immigrants during the Vietnam War).
-This means that the dishes here pack more herbs, garnishes, and sweeter flavors than elsewhere.
+Lined with Thai, Indian, Korean, and Vietnamese restaurants near one another, Budapest’s sleepy Szondi Street in District 6 is a paradise of international food.
+Saigon Bistro, a humble, takeout-looking spot, is one of the few Southern Vietnamese places in Budapest — Hungary took immigrants from the Communist north during the Vietnam War — which means that the dishes here are more gussied up with garnishes and sweeter flavors than elsewhere.

 Although Vietnam’s national dish, the pho, will not disappoint, it's the “Saigon soup” (hủ tiếu) that sings.
 Imagine a steaming bowl of concentrated broth packing parsley, mint, Thai basil, ginger, lemongrass, and also beef, shrimp, pork, and glass noodles.
 All this topped with a couple of soft quail eggs.
 I only wish the portion was a little heartier.
 Alone in Budapest, Saigon Bistro also serves banh cuon, rice-noodle rolls filled with minced pork (they're only available on Saturdays, or if you call in advance).